krillavilla/Cybersecurity_Tools_Management_API/README.md

 - **Secure Testing**: Test files use clearly marked mock tokens and isolated test environments.
 - **Version Control Security**: The `.gitignore` file is configured to exclude sensitive files from version control.

+### Handling Sensitive Information

+To ensure your sensitive information remains secure:

+1. **Use Example Files**: The repository includes `.env.example` and `setup.sh.example` files with placeholder values.
+Copy these to `.env` and `setup.sh` respectively and update with your actual values.
+2. **Never Commit Secrets**: Files containing sensitive information (`.env`, `setup.sh`) are excluded in `.gitignore` and should never be committed to version control.
+3. **Rotate Compromised Secrets**: If you accidentally commit sensitive information, consider it compromised and rotate those credentials immediately.
+4. **Use Environment-Specific Values**: Use different credentials for development, testing, and production environments.
+5. **Limit Access**: Restrict access to production credentials to only those who absolutely need them.

 For detailed information about security measures and best practices, refer to the [Security Guide](SECURITY.md).

 ---